tycakmak1/cpp_lectures/notes/lecture21.md

 The term inheritance means more in C++ than it does in OOP.

 ### `public` Inheritance
-This is the 'is a' relationship inheritance from OOP, e.g. a Mercedes 'is a' Car.
-So Car is the base class and Mercedes is the derived class.
+This is the 'is a' relationship inheritance from OOP, e.g. a Merdedes 'is a' Car.
+So Car is the base class and Merdedes is the derived class.
 ```cpp
 class Base {
 public: